HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/integration/configmap_sharing.md

     - The Secret follows a strict, well-known naming convention: `<product-name>-shared-config-v<major>`.
     - For example, DX Compose creates a Secret named `dx-shared-config-v1`.
-    - The major version (`v1`) only increments if there are **breaking changes** to the configuration schema.
+    - The major version (`v1`) only increments if there are breaking changes to the configuration schema.
     - The Secret contains integration-critical settings, such as Lightweight Third-Party Authentication (LTPA) and Secure Sockets Layer (SSL) configurations, provided by the DX Compose Core and WebEngine components.
-For **custom secrets**, only the secret's **name** is shared; each consumer product will then independently look up the actual custom secret.
+For custom Secrets, only the Secret's name is shared.
+Each consumer product independently looks up the actual custom Secret.
-    - The shared Secret will be **recreated** during a **Helm upgrade** if the values setting the configuration within it have **changed** (e.g., a password update).
+    - The shared Secret will be recreated during a Helm upgrade if the values setting the configuration values within it have changed (for example, a password update).

         !!!note
             The data in the Secret is labeled (for example, `core.ltpa`, `webengine.ltpa`) to prevent configuration conflicts between components.
-The shared Secret does **not decode** any other secrets; it is a fresh secret containing information from the producer's Helm `values.yaml` file.
+The shared Secret does **not decode** any other secrets.
+It is a fresh secret containing information from the producer's Helm `values.yaml` file.

 2. The consumer uses the shared Secret.